-We do not include the Angel of Death in our readings as the image of death upsets many people although this Angel does not portray death as an omen as is widely believed.
+We do not include the Angel of Death in our readings as precisely as that as the image of death upsets many people although this Angel does not portray death as an omen as is widely believed.

 The idea of an “angel of death” is can be found in several religions.
 The “angel of death” is known as Samael, Sariel or Azrael in Judaism; Malak Almawt as in Islam; or Yamaraj Yama in Hinduism; and as the reaper’s scythe or in popular fiction.

 In various mythologies, the angel of death is imagined as anything from a skeletal figure camouflaged with a sickle, a beautiful woman, or a young child.
 Although the details vary, the central idea is that a being comes to a person at the time of death, killing or just watching. – In order to then take the soul of the person to the abode of the dead.